Yeule: Early life and education

 On September 27, 2017, Ćmiel released their third EP, Coma.
 With regard to the writing, they said that "I wrote this album to commemorate the people I'd lost."
-The EP received a positive reception with Duncan Cooper of The Fader describing it as "dream-pop perfection".

-Ćmiel signed to Bayonet Records on July 17, 2019.
+The EP received a positive reception with Duncan Cooper of The Fader describing it as "dream-pop perfection". Ćmiel signed to Bayonet Records on July 17, 2019.

 On October 25, 2019, Ćmiel released their debut studio album Serotonin II.
 On the process of creating the album they said that "Writing the record, I was dreadful.
 I didn't ask for much, I don't need to be happy.
 I just wanted to be content."
 The album received a positive critical reception with Jude Noel of Tiny Mix Tapes giving the album 4/5 and saying that "Melancholia aside, it's Serotonin II's impeccable sound design that has kept me coming back".

 Ćmiel teased the release of their second album Glitch Princess via Bayonet Records with a track titled "My Name is Nat Ćmiel"—released at the end of 2020.
 The full album was released on February 4, 2022.
 It was qualified as "pioneering" by Colin Lodewick from Pitchfork and featured in their 'Best New Music' section with a critical score of 8.3.

-In between "My Name Is Nat Ćmiel" and Glitch Princess, Ćmiel released the remix EP Serotonin X Remixes and the covers album Nuclear War Post X, the latter issued directly through their website as a limited edition paperback art book with a download for the entire album.
+In between "My Name Is Nat Ćmiel" and Glitch Princess, Ćmiel released the remix EP Serotonin X Remixes and the covers album Nuclear War Post X, the latter issued directly through their website as a limited-edition paperback art book with a download for the entire album.

-Personal life

-Ćmiel graduated from Central Saint Martins in London for a degree in Fine Arts in 2020.
-They are non-binary.